What are energy types?

 Radiant energy is the form of energy produced from the movement of electromagnetic waves or light.
 It is most commonly used in the fields of radiometry, solar radiation, heating, and lighting.

 Visible light such as sunlight carries radiant energy which is stored as chemical energy through photosynthesis.

 Thermal energy is heat energy or the energy carries by a system or object due to the movement or vibration of its molecules.
 It is a kinetic type of energy due to the movement of particles.
 Heat or thermal energy obtained from different sources is directly related to temperature.

 Hot tea is cool in the room due to the loss of some thermal energy.
 Therefore, heat flows from the tea to the room by slowing the vibration of tea molecules over time.
 The tea cools to the same temperature which carries by the room.

-Nuclear energy: It is the form of energy released due to the splitting of atomic nuclei.
-We used nuclear fusion reactions for the production of usable nuclear energy.
-The nuclear fusion reaction that occurs in the interior of the sun is the main source of energy of our earth.
+It is the form of energy released due to the splitting of atomic nuclei.
+We used nuclear fission reactions for the production of usable nuclear energy.
+The nuclear fusion reaction that occurs in the interior of the sun is the main source of energy for our earth.

 Different types of energy sources

 Different types of energy sources which we used in our daily life can be classified into two types